The Fishers of Darksea

-The Fishers of Darksea is a novel by Roger Eldridge published in 1982.
+The Fishers of Darksea is a science fiction novel by British author Roger Eldridge published by Victor Gollancz Ltd in 1982.

 Plot summary

-The Fishers of Darksea is a novel in which a native Fisher on the remote island of Darksea finds an odd device.
+The novel is set on a remote volcanic island threatened by ice floes.
+A native Fisher sees a gigantic fish and finds an odd device.
+Although it costs him his position in his tribe, he obsessively pursues the truth about his world.

 Reception

 Dave Langford reviewed The Fishers of Darksea for White Dwarf #59, and stated that "A truly consistent and well-imagined 'alien' society."